liferay/liferay-frontend-projects/projects/npm-tools/CONTRIBUTING.md

 ## Normal releases

-> **Note:** liferay-npm-scripts can be published independently, but if you update the preset, or the reporter, you need to update liferay-npm-scripts as well, because it depends on the others.
-When doing this, it is important to publish the packages in order; with liferay-npm-scripts always going last.
+> **Note:** @liferay/npm-scripts can be published independently, but if you update the preset, or the reporter, you need to update @liferay/npm-scripts as well, because it depends on the others.
+When doing this, it is important to publish the packages in order; with @liferay/npm-scripts always going last.
 > To publish a new version of a package:

 ```sh